StartLabs/startlabs/README.md

 Please read the [overview of Datomic](http://www.datomic.com/overview.html) to get an understanding for how it works.
 This is not your mother's SQL database.

 You have to start up the Transactor.
-I've made a tiny shell script called transact.sh to do this.
+I've made a tiny shell script located in `srv/transactor/run` to do this.
 So in a terminal, just run:
 ```
-./transact.sh
+cd srv/transactor; ./run;
 ```

 ##Tweaking The Site